-After each round, students record and analyze their choices and the effect that their decisions had on the economic factors of production, resources and markets.
-By the end of the simulation students understand how and why Imperialism happened as well as how production, resources and markets are inter-related.
+After each round, students record and analyze their choices and the effect that their decisions had on the economic factors of Industrial Production, Natural Resources and Markets.

 (28) Market Size

 In the first round, students spend all their income on Research and Development.
 This simulates the Industrial Revolution and the enormous increase in production through efficiency.
 Students then have to use strategic thinking to choose the best odds that would produce the most technology-which will increase production.

 When production increases, countries need more Natural Resources to supply their factories and bigger Markets to sell the increased amount of products that are now being produced.
 This is the driving need that pushed countries to look to the under-developed regions of Africa and Asia for both Natural Resources and Markets.

 Each Country starts with an equal number of Natural Resources, Markets and Industrial Production.

 Sign-Up for our newsletter and receive free Social Studies Concept Graphics that help kids understand concepts for History, Government, Economics, Geography and Global Connections